 "Gratitude is at the heart of the Christian faith," says the Rev. Kent Millard, president of United Theological Seminary.
-While every day should be a day of thanksgiving to God, the weeks encompassing the Thanksgiving (U.S.), Advent and Christmas seasons call for a special outpouring of gratitude.
+While every day should be a day of thanksgiving to God, the seven weeks encompassing the Thanksgiving (U.S.), Advent and Christmas seasons call for a special outpouring of gratitude.

 Use this calendar to engage in daily acts of gratitude and kindness.
 Most of them can either be done alone or with family or friends.
 Some require a bit of planning, so you may want to look ahead a few days, or make arrangements to do the actual activity a few days later.